yoshiemuranaka/contact_control/README.md

 contacts
 ===========
-organize your contact with the simple single page app
+organize your contacts with the simple single page app